igniteram/protractor-cli/README.md

 ## About

-Cliptor is an interactive command line interface which helps in setting up hassle free protractor projects.
+Protractor-CLI(formerly Cliptor.js) is an interactive command line interface which helps in setting up hassle free protractor projects.
 It takes user's inputs for generating protractor config files and also downloads the dependencies needed for writing e2e tests.

 <p>
   <img src="./images/cliptor.gif" alt="cliptor.gif"/>
 </p>

-### What Cliptor is trying to solve?
+### What protractor-cli is trying to solve?

 Since protractor supports multiple frameworks and has many functionalities associated with them , users face it quite challenging to know the config options and experience a hard time to choose the right library to use in their e2e projects.

-Cliptor focuses primarily to solve these issues by generating config files based on user's input and downloads the respective dependencies automatically.
+This project focuses primarily to solve these issues by generating config files based on user's input and downloads the respective dependencies automatically.

 ## To Get Started